Ulm-IQO/qudi-core/docs/setup/installation.md

 # Installation

-## Step 1: Create a Python 3.8 environment
+## Step 1: Create a Python 3.9 (or 3.8) environment
-In order to install qudi as a python package and application, we strongly recommend creating an isolated Python 3.8(!) environment.
+In order to install qudi as a python package and application, we strongly recommend creating an isolated Python 3.9.x (or 3.8.x) environment.
 Qudi needs very specific package dependencies that can otherwise mess up your system Python installation.

 Another advantage of installing qudi in its own Python environment is, that you can easily